ottosanchez/vanitynumbers/README.md

 Web App:

 The web app CI/CD pipeline was built using AWS Amplify.
-The front end code (https://github.com/ottosanchez/vanityfrontend) calls a method in AWS API Gateway that is integrated to a Lambda function (queryVanityTable) that in turns reads vanity number lookups for the last 5 phone numbers that called in the Phone Vanity Number Lookup service.
+The front application (code can be found here https://github.com/ottosanchez/vanityfrontend) calls a method in AWS API Gateway that is integrated to a Lambda function (queryVanityTable) that in turns reads vanity number lookups for the last 5 phone numbers that called in the Phone Vanity Number Lookup service.

 ## Implementation Details- Functions ##